Blubiubiu/vue-pay-pop/README.md

 bling_faker@163.com

-if you like it, show me your star, thanks very much
+if you like it, show me your star, thanks very much!